 When working from home gets lonely, distracting, or limiting, coworking is the natural next step.
 You get a desk in a shared space, fast internet, kitchen facilities, and — crucially — other people around you.
 The social and networking benefits of coworking are real, especially for new founders who need to build connections.

-In Leeds, coworking starts at around £150/mo.
-Airedale House offers coworking at this price with free parking.
+In Leeds, coworking starts at around £150/mo. a Leeds provider offers coworking at this price with free parking.
 City centre options at Wizu, Offyx, and Regus range from £150–£300/mo depending on the location and membership type.

 Serviced Office (from £350/mo)

 Once you hire your first employee — or when you need privacy for calls and client work — a serviced office becomes worth considering.
-You get your own lockable room within a managed building, with all bills included.
-Airedale House starts at £350/mo; city centre options vary widely.
+You get your own lockable room within a managed building, with all bills included. a Leeds provider starts at £350/mo; city centre options vary widely.

 Step 3: Meeting Clients